The Social Media Marketing List: 45 things you should be doing but probably aren’t

 - Learn to help.
 Now that you’re listening, set a goal: Answer one question a day.
 Don’t make a sales pitch!
 But provide a useful answer to one person every day.
 The question might be related to your business, or it might not.
 Either way, your answers will earn you trust, friends and a reputation.
 Reputation = currency.

 - Track results.
-Use Tweetmeme, bit.ly and other services that track audience response.
+Use Tweetmeme(sadly out of business), bit.ly and other services that track audience response.

 - Get a Tweetmeme account.